 Is quantum a threat to public-key cybersecurity?

-Knowing the timeline of the threat being realized is within the decade, and knowing the transition to quantum-safe cryptography will take several years, the Global Risk Institute outlines 3 parameters for organizations to better understand their own level of readiness:
+Although the quantum threat will be realized within the decade, the transition to quantum-safe encryption methods will take several years.
+Fortunately, there’s still time to get the ball rolling and initiate the process.
+The Global Risk Institute outlines three parameters for organizations to better understand their level of readiness:

-- The shelf-life time: the number of years the data should be protected for
+- Shelf-life time: The number of years the data should be protected for

-- The migration time: the number of years needed to safely migrate the systems protecting that information
+- Migration time: The number of years needed to safely migrate the systems protecting that information

-- The threat timeline (the focus of this report): the number of years before relevant threat actors can potentially access cryptographically relevant quantum computers
+- Threat timeline: The number of years before relevant threat actors can potentially access cryptographically relevant quantum computers

 Organizations won’t be able to protect data from quantum attacks if the quantum threat timeline is shorter than the sum of the shelf-life and migration times.

-Entrust has taken a leading role in preparing for post-quantum cryptography by collaborating with other organizations to propose new IETF X.509 certificate formats that place traditional algorithms like RSA and ECC side-by-side with new PQ algorithms.
+Entrust has taken a leading role in preparing for post-quantum cryptography by collaborating with other organizations to propose new IETF X.509 certificate formats that place traditional encryption methods like RSA and ECC side-by-side with new PQ algorithms.

-We are also closely following the work of organizations like the National Institute of Standards and Technology (NIST), which has a project underway to develop algorithms that are resistant to quantum computing and eventually standardize them.
-We are also looking into developing hybrid test certificates that place traditional algorithms, such as RSA and ECC, side-by-side with new PQ algorithms.
+For example, we’re closely following the work of organizations like the National Institute of Standards and Technology (NIST), which has a project underway to develop algorithms that are resistant to quantum computing and eventually standardize them.
 We want to help companies sustain their IT ecosystem to reduce replacements, maintain system uptime, and avoid costly changes caused by a lack of preparation.

 Entrust has been actively leading the discussions in IETF Forums, where solutions can be considered within the PQ community.
 Our public propositions are published in the IETF standards forum: